-The planners' optimum course lengths and height gains from previous editions are summarised in the following table:
+The course planner's optimum course lengths and height gains from previous editions are summarised in the following table:

 - Full details of the 2013 courses are available HERE>>>

 - Full details of the 2014 courses are available HERE>>>

 - Full details of the 2015 courses are available HERE>>>

 - Full details of the 2016 courses are available HERE>>>

 - Full details of the 2017 courses are available HERE>>>